Archive old data

 Step 6: Optimize and maintain partitions

-Use Index Manager and Table Editor to optimize partitioned tables and ensure partitions remain efficient and accessible for querying.
+You can use Index Manager and Table Designer to optimize partitioned tables and keep partitions efficient and accessible for queries.

 To optimize partitioned tables: